 - LoRa is a good option if you need bidirectionality, for example, command-and-control functionality, because of the symmetric link.

-- LoRa devices work well when they are in motion, which makes them useful for tracking assets on the move, such as shipments.
+- LoRa devices work well when they are in motion, which makes them useful for outdoor asset tracking, such as shipments.

 - LoRa devices have longer battery life than NB-IoT devices.

 The drawbacks of LoRa are:

 - It has lower data rates than NB-IoT.